Graduate Opportunity Fellowship (GOF)

 MFA Students Funding Package

-- In the first year, Graduate Division will award fellowship support of an $21,600 stipend, distributed during the academic year, plus payment of fees/tuition.
+- In the first year, Graduate Division will award fellowship support of an $21,600 stipend, distributed during the academic year, plus payment of fees/tuition and document fee.

 - The department will supplement the award at a minimum of 20% ($4,320) and non resdient tuiton (if needed).